MichielCottaar/MCMRSimulator.jl/README.md

 - Login into [zenodo](https://doi.org/10.5281/zenodo.7318656)
   - In the MCMRSimulator.jl repository click "New version"
   - Click "Reserve doi" (should already be clicked)
-  - Add new citation information to CITATION.cff
+  - Add new citation information to CITATION.cff (do not update doi in README)
     ```
       - description: "This is the archived snapshot of version <version number> of MCMRSimulator.jl"
         type: doi